 do not refer to or imply a connection with another person unless the consent of that person has been obtained.

-Note: Section 2C of the Acts Interpretation Act 1901 provides that the term “person” includes a body politic or corporate as well as an individual.
+Note: the term “person” includes a public body, company, or association or body of persons, corporate or unincorporate.

-Where the advertisements or marketing materials refer to a training product, an NVR registered training organisation must ensure the advertisements or marketing materials:
+Where the advertisements or marketing materials refer to a training product, a WA registered provider must ensure the advertisements or marketing materials:

 include the code and title of the training product as published on the National Register;

-accurately represent the training products on the organisation’s scope of registration;
+accurately represent the training products on the provider’s scope of registration;

-only refer to a training product that is no longer current while it remains on the organisation’s scope of registration and new enrolments are permitted; and
+only refer to a training product that is no longer current while it remains on the provider’s scope of registration and new enrolments are permitted; and

 only represent that completion of a training product will lead to a licensed or regulated outcome where this has been confirmed by the relevant industry regulator.

-Where advertisements or marketing materials refer to services that an NVR registered training organisation has engaged an expert or third party to deliver – the organisation must ensure the advertisements or marketing materials identify which services will be delivered by the expert or third party, including where an expert or third party is:
+Where advertisements or marketing materials refer to services that a WA registered provider has engaged an expert or third party to deliver – the provider must ensure the advertisements or marketing materials identify which services will be delivered by the expert or third party, including where an expert or third party is:

-recruiting prospective VET students on behalf of the organisation; or
+recruiting prospective VET students on behalf of the provider; or

-delivering training and assessment on behalf of the organisation.
+delivering training and assessment on behalf of the provider.

 8 Guarantees and inducements

-An NVR registered training organisation must not make any verbal or written guarantees that a VET student:
+A WA registered provider must not make any verbal or written guarantees that a VET student:

 will successfully complete a training product;

-can complete a training product in a manner which is inconsistent with any of the requirements set out in an instrument made under section 185 of the Act, as in force from time to time; or
+can complete a training product in a manner which is inconsistent with any of the requirements set out in this instrument or the outcome standards; or

-will obtain a particular employment outcome, where obtaining such an employment outcome is not within the organisation’s control.
+will obtain a particular employment outcome, where obtaining such an employment outcome is not within the provider’s control.

 Division 2 – Integrity of Nationally Recognised Training Products